Vincent McDermott: Education

 McDermott was born in Atlantic City, New Jersey.
 He received a B.F.A. in music composition from the University of Pennsylvania (1959), an M.A. in music history from the University of California, Berkeley (1961), and a Ph.D. in music history, theory, and composition from the University of Pennsylvania (1966).
 His composition instructors included Constant Vauclain, George Rochberg, Darius Milhaud, and Karlheinz Stockhausen.
 In 1980, McDermott became friends with Lou Harrison, the godfather of American gamelan.
 It was Harrison who encouraged McDermott to start composing for gamelan.

 McDermott first encountered gamelan circa 1965 in Amsterdam.
 He later studied Javanese gamelan in Indonesia at the Akademi Seni Karawitan Indonesia (now Sekolah Tinggi Seni Indonesia Surakarta) in Central Java (1971, 1978, and 1984).
 He studied or worked in Surakarta with Sumarsam and Rahayu Supanggah, and later, in the United States, with Pak Cokro and Midiyanto.
-In the 1970s he made an intensive study of Hindustani classical music, studying with sitarist Ira Das Gupta, and with renowned tabla player Zakir Hussain.

 He died in Sumatra, Indonesia, on February 10, 2016.

 Compositions

 Many of McDermott's works are for standard Western ensembles (e.g. chamber, orchestral, choral, solo, and electronic).
 In 1969 he began to incorporate sounds and ideas from North Indian music.
 In 1980 Lou Harrison encouraged McDermott to begin composing for gamelan.
 He then composed a number of works for gamelan (some in combination with Western instruments), and presented gamelan workshops in several Asian nations (including Malaysia and Japan), focusing primarily on encouraging new compositions for gamelan.
 He received several Fulbright grants and National Endowment for the Arts commissions and a "Master's Award" from the Oregon Arts Commission.

-McDermott's compositions have been performed in North America, Europe, and Asia.
-From the earliest period he was drawn to cross-cultural works, multimedia, and theatrical music.
-Two of his operas, The King of Bali and Mata Hari, juxtapose gamelan and Western ensembles.
-Both were written and performed in the U.S. with English texts in the 1990s, and in this century were translated into Indonesian and performed in Yogyakarta, Indonesia.

-McDermott's musical style varied.
-His generation witnessed the onset of a wealth of new styles, and in his early days he tried his hand at many of them.
-By and by he eschewed the poles of abstract atonality and indeterminacy that were much in favor in the 1960s and 1970s, turning instead to modality, melody, and counterpoint.
-His compositional goals are expressivity, depth, and spirituality, yet often with a light heart.
-In Asia, he advised young composers to borrow from Western traditions, saying it will help them speak to international audiences, but he insisted that the soul of their music as well as many of its techniques must come from their own soil.